 Overnight at the hotel.

-Drive to the Mekong Delta, a half-earth, half-water world in the extreme south of the country.
-Arrive in Cai Be, a small town located on the banks of the northern branch of the Mekong River.
+Depart for the Mekong Delta, a region where land and water blend seamlessly in the far south of Vietnam.
+Arrive in Cai Be, a small town set along the northern branch of the Mekong River.

 Originating in the gigantic Himalayan range, the Mekong flows through five countries upstream of Southeast Asia (China, Burma, Thailand, Cambodia, Laos) before flowing into the Pacific Ocean on Vietnamese territory.
 This river has shaped a vast and fertile delta known as the "Mekong Delta" in the southern part of the country.

-Continue to Ben Tre, a large town situated in the heart of the northern branches of the river.
-Take a boat trip along the rivers to reach Nhon Thanh, a small, less touristy rural area known for its coconut trade and the production of coconut-based products such as coconut oil, coconut fiber, and activated coconut charcoal.
-Stop by the brick factories to learn about the brick-making process and enjoy a tasting of local fruits and honey tea in a garden.
+Continue to Ben Tre, located in the heart of the delta.
+From here, take a boat trip along the waterways to Nhon Thanh, a quiet rural area known for its coconut trade and the production of coconut-based products such as coconut oil, coconut fiber, and activated charcoal.
+Visit local brick kilns to observe the traditional brick-making process, then enjoy a tasting of fresh tropical fruits and honey tea in a garden setting.

-Then, return to Ho Chi Minh City for your flight to Phu Quoc Island.
+Then transfer to the airport for your flight to Phu Quoc Island.

 Two days completely free for rest and self-discovery on the island of Phu Quoc, a "paradise for lovers of relaxation on fine sand and well-being."